Governor Edwards activates Louisiana’s Emergency Operations Center with increased wildfire occurrences

 “There doesn’t appear to be any guaranteed relief in sight when you look at the forecast which means that these conditions may remain in place or possibly worsen over the next several days,” said Director for Office of Homeland Security Casey Tingle.

 With more than 300 wildfires since May, the state’s Emergency Operations Center is now active.
-They’re coordinating resources across the state to ensure help is available when needed.
+It’s coordinating resources across the state to ensure help is available when needed.

 “The engineers are currently activated to provide support in the areas that may be in threat to the wildfires.
 We’re in support of the Louisiana Department of Agriculture and Forestry and the State Fire Marshals Office and the current parishes,” said Col. Greg St. Romain.